-The scheduled ‘participation’ date for paramedic registration is 1 September 2018, now less than one year away.
+The scheduled ‘participation’ date for paramedic registration is late 2018, now less than one year away.
 After all the time, effort and expertise expended by the sector – led by Paramedics Australasia – in striving for this goal for over a decade, it is timely to reflect on the law itself and the manner in which it will shape the paramedic professionalism in the future.

 The registration and regulation of health practitioners in Australia was the subject of a once-in-a-lifetime overhaul in Australia in 2010 when all states and territories in Australia implemented the Health Practitioner Regulation National Law Act 2009 (the ‘National Law’).
 The history of the design and development of the lawwas a significant achievement from an administrative perspective with all state and territory governments reaching agreement to consolidate 75 Acts of parliament which previously oversaw health practitioner regulation throughout Australia and to further condense 97 state and territory health profession boards into an integrated single national framework.
 This was no mean feat and clearly the most significant reform in this area since Federation.

 The new National Law, has a unique construct, whereby Queensland acts as a ‘host’ state due to constitutional limitations, implemented a comprehensive range of provisions.
 The National Law has a range of objectives and guiding principles that address the primary and fundamental notion of public protection through to health workforce planning and the administrative and educational aspects of the regulatory scheme.